Human Subjects Research Training

 - All research team members (Investigators, Co-investigators, Responsible Faculty, Research Associates, and Research Assistants) are required to complete human subjects training.

-- Researchers who have completed training within the last four (4) years through the CITI program OR at another institution may provide documentation to the Office of Research Protection and Integrity of this training to fulfill this requirement.
+- Researchers who have completed training within the last four (4) years through the CITI program OR at another institution may provide documentation to the Office of Research Protections and Integrity of this training to fulfill this requirement.

 - Researchers who have not completed any human subjects training will need to complete at a minimum, a CITI Basics Course (Social & Behavioral, Biomedical, etc.).

-- Depending on the details of the research as proposed in the protocol application, the Office of Research Protection and Integrity may recommend additional training.
+- Depending on the details of the research as proposed in the protocol application, the Office of Research Protections and Integrity may recommend additional training.
 As an example, an Investigator conducting research with children may be asked to complete the “Research with Children” module in addition to completing the Basic Social & Behavioral human subjects research course.

 - NOTE: Do not confuse Responsible Conduct of Research (RCR) training with human subjects research training.
 The CITI courses have similar course names.
 RCR training does not fulfill the human subjects training requirement.